top of page

 Portraiture and Digital Imaging.

-CLUB HISTORY
+GROUP / CLUB HISTORY

-Sixty seven years ago on the 12th July 1956 a few of the employees of Ruston Bucyrus Engineering Company in Lincoln gathered in the works canteen to inaugurate the Ruston Bucyrus Ltd Camera Club.
+Sixty nine years ago on the 12th July 1956 a few of the employees of Ruston Bucyrus Engineering Company in Lincoln gathered in the works canteen to inaugurate the Ruston Bucyrus Ltd Camera Club.
 The new Club, which came under the auspices of the Ruston-Bucyrus Sports Association (RBSA), began by opening up membership to individuals other than employees of Ruston Bucyrus Ltd. Membership fees were set at 7/6d (37.5p) for employees and more than double at 16/2d (81p) for non-employees!

 Perhaps at this juncture it may be as well to explain a short history of how RB C.C. became known by the name, RB (without the full stops or periods as our American friends would say).
 Originally the Bucyrus Company was an American company founded in 1880 in Bucyrus, Ohio.
 The Bucyrus-Eire Company amalgamated with Ruston Hornsby Company in 1930 to form the Ruston Bucyrus Company Ltd manufacturing excavators and cranes in Lincoln.
 The U.S.A. based side of this now large company retaining the overall operating control of the business.
 In 1970 Ruston Bucyrus Ltd decided they could no longer fund the Employees Camera Club as it had more outsiders than employees enjoying the support and amenities of “The Company”.
 The committee therefore decided to seek new Club premises in Lincoln.
 The move to 12 Clasketgate took place in 1971 and with the new name of just ‘RB’ to reflect its heritage it quickly established itself as the friendly camera club to join.